 Many energy customers don’t realize that their utility will always manager the delivery charge, regardless of which supplier they choose.
 Before shopping retail, it makes sense to check with your local utility to find out their rates.
 Commonwealth Edison, or ComEd, updates their pricing every six month and openly publishes these rates for Illinois residents to see.
 These rates include supply and transmission service charge, both of which are ineligible for profit, so there is never a markup.

 How to Reduce Your Utility Bill with Community Solar

 Homeowners in Illinois can lower their Illinois utility costs even more when they support local renewable power by joining a Community Solar farm.
 The best part is, no solar panel installation is required.
 Community Solar Farms, like those provided by Clearway, enable homeowners and renters alike to reduce their utility supply charges by subscribing to a Community Solar Farm.
 With Clearway, there is a savings guarantee. * The Community Solar farms generate renewable energy for the local power grid, and in return for their subscription, customers receive solar bill credits that reduce their utility supply charge.
 Customers only pay Clearway $.80 for every $1.00 received in solar bill credits that reduce their utility bills, guaranteeing 20% savings. *

 *Subject to credit approval.
 Subscription term is 20-years.
-Savings calculated as 20% on the value of the net metering credits generated by the residential solar subscription on the default supply service rate with the utility (ComEd or Ameren).
-Customers not on their utility default supply rate may not receive the same savings or any savings.
+Savings calculated as 20% on the value of the net metering credits generated by the residential solar subscription.
 Clearway is not responsible for utility delays in applying net metering credits.
 Terms and conditions may apply.